Redocly/redocly-cli/.changeset/dull-comics-taste.md

 "@redocly/cli": minor
 ---

-Added the ability to exclude some operations from the `security-defined` rule.
+Added the ability to exclude some operations or entire paths from the `security-defined` rule.